lucasyemz/Store-Music/README.md

 My final objectives to the project functionalities:
 - Visualize all bands/albums/musics;
-- Accounts (Admin /User)
+- Accounts (Admin /User);
-- Buy Musics with an account (Not need money, just for test).
+- Buy Musics with an account (Not need money, just for test);
-- Configure bands/albums/musics;
+- Configure bands/albums/musics.